 The State's funding resources for affordable housing development and rental assistance resides primarily in five agencies: The Department of Housing and Community Development (DHCD) of the Agency of Commerce and Community Development, the Vermont Housing and Conservation Board (VHCB), the Agency of Human Services (AHS), the Vermont Housing Finance Agency (VHFA) and the Vermont State Housing Authority (VSHA).
 In addition to these statewide organizations, affordable housing projects and services in Vermont are largely provided by a decentralized group of local, regional, and state affordable housing developers and non-profit community based organizations that cover the entire state.
-A few of the largest being Housing Vermont, Champlain Housing Trust, Windham and Windsor Housing Trust, Downstreet Housing and Community Development, Rural Edge, and the Housing Foundation Inc.
+A few of the largest being Housing Vermont, Champlain Housing Trust (CHT), Windham and Windsor Housing Trust (W-WHT), Downstreet Housing and Community Development, Rural Edge, and the Housing Foundation Inc.

-1 http://governor.vermont.gov/boards and commissions/housing
+1 http://governor.vermont.gov/boards_and_commissions/housing VT Dept. of Housing and Community Development

-As shown in Table III on page 13, in 2015 combined State and federal funding and private equity for affordable housing development (e.g. "bricks and mortar") administered by VHCB, DHCD, and VHFA totaled approximately \$55 million.
-More than half of this through tax credit equity, leveraged by approximately \$4.1 million in federal and State affordable housing tax credits.
+As shown in Table III on page 13, in 2017 combined State and federal funding and private equity for affordable housing development (e.g. "bricks and mortar") administered by VHCB, DHCD, and VHFA totaled approximately \$57.5 million, with tax credit equity of \$38.5 million, leveraged by approximately \$4.8 million in federal and State affordable housing tax credits, providing two-thirds of this amount.

-State funding for housing development agencies was comprised of approximately \$9 million awarded to VHCB.
-(Table I on page 11) Federal funding for housing development agencies totaled approximately \$16 million awarded to VHCB and DHCD, which in 2015 included approximately \$5.7 million in CDBG Disaster Recovery Funds.
+State funding for housing development agencies was comprised of approximately \$8.9 million primarily consisting of property transfer tax revenue awarded to VHCB.
+(Table I on page 11) Federal funding for housing development agencies totaled approximately \$11.7 million awarded to VHCB and DHCD.
 (Table II on page 12) In addition, there is considerable State and federal funding for the ongoing operations of affordable housing developments, in the form of ongoing rental assistance (subsidy).
-Combined State and federal funding for housing assistance and subsidies was nearly \$78 million.
-(Table IV on page 14) The majority of that was comprised of \$52 million of federal project and tenant-based rental assistance (Section 8).
+Combined State and federal funding for housing assistance and subsidies was \$88.8 million.
+(Table IV on page 14) The majority of this was comprised of almost \$57.9 million of federal project and tenant-based rental assistance (Section 8).

 The largest financial resource and routinely the largest funding component of any given affordable rental housing project are provided by Federal Housing Credits administered by the VHFA in accordance with the State's Qualified Allocation Plan (QAP).
-Vermont's allocation of federal credits in 2015 was \$2.68 million (for 10 years), generating approximately \$24 million in equity.
-In addition, VHFA awarded another \$556,000 in what are referred to as "bond credits" which are issued in conjunction with VHFA tax-exempt bonds, which generated more than \$4.8 million in private equity.
+Vermont's allocation of federal credits in 2017 was \$2.72 million (for 10 years), generating approximately \$24 million in equity.
+In addition, VHFA awarded another \$1.26 million in "bond credits" which are issued in conjunction with VHFA tax-exempt bonds, which generated approximately \$10.9 million in private equity.
 (Table III on page 13)